OpenStickCommunity/Hardware/Tutorials/USB Passthrough Board Installation/README.md

 Step 1:

-Take the USB passthough board and place it on a clean surface.
+Take the USB passthrough board and place it on a clean surface.

 ![Step_01](Assets/Step_01.JPG)